 While Chanukah, the Festival of Lights, is usually celebrated in the home, we also hold many celebrations in and around Am Shalom.
 We have a festive Chanukah Shabbat service, with the participation of our Ruach (Youth) and Koleinu (Adult) Choirs, and at that service we typically celebrate the consecration of our newest Hebrew School students.
 Check out our Am Shalom Chanukah Video Song Playlist and some pictures from Chanukah celebrations.

 Purim is so much fun!
 This holiday based on the story told in the Book of Esther celebrates how Queen Esther saves her people from the king's evil advisor, Haman.
 We dress in costumes and eat three-cornered pastries called hamantaschen.
 Every year we hold a Purim Carnival with a fun re-telling of the Purim story and we often host adult events for this holiday as well!
-We had so much fun - watch this wonderful video of Purim 5775 and check out these great pictures!
+Purim Carnival 2018 is happening February 25th!
+Don't miss it!